• What is FND

 Bridget Mildon

-Bridget Mildon, is President and Founder of FND Hope.
+Bridget Mildon, is President and Founder of FND Hope and founder of FND Hope UK.
 FND Hope is the first non-profit organization specifically for those diagnosed with Functional Neurological Disorder and related illnesses.
 A proponent of FND patient rights, Bridget is an active voice for FND patients.
 Her diverse experience and knowledge have cultivated into a unique perspective for those facing medical uncertainty and battling the challenges of living with Functional Neurological Disorder.

 Dr. Penny Trayner